-It’s nearing five decades since her debut appearance on a vinyl coin purse in November 1974 and Hello Kitty’s status and symbolism continues to be hotly disputed.
+It’s nearing five decades since her debut appearance on a vinyl coin purse in November 1974 and Hello Kitty’s status and symbolism continue to be hotly disputed.

 The root of the controversy surrounding this five apples tall, 3rd grade, blood type A, cartoon kitten?
 Put simply, it is the consequence of the decision to depict Kitty without a mouth and, as such, without a voice.

 In an era where the struggle for women to have their voices heard and known continues, it can be difficult to understand why an intentionally voiceless female character can still be considered a relevant, cult figure.